harrybrwn/hashmap/README.md

 # hashmap

 This is my hash table implimentation.
-I am using double hashing with djb2 by Dan Bernstein and sdbm for the string pre-hashing function.
+I am using djb2 by Dan Bernstein for the string pre-hashing function.

-To handle hash collitions, I am using a binary search tree.
+To handle hash collitions, I am using auto balancing binary search trees (avl trees).

 ## Docs
 ### Structs